 Some tenants may overstate or inflate their income.
 While you can evict for non-payment, the process is time-consuming and costly.
 With eviction moratoriums still in place in many areas, the risk of a tenant who cannot pay is even higher.

 The traditional ways to prove income are pay stubs, bank statements, or tax returns.
 The problem with pay stubs and bank statements is that they can be falsified by anyone with a computer.
 Tax returns can be up to a year behind and may not reflect a recent job change.

 Many landlords are turning to income screening services that perform thorough checks.
 They search human resource records of larger employers for instant verification.
 They may also verify directly with employers and banks.

 When you are ready to approve a tenant, you may want to have them sign the lease online.
-Digital signatures are legally valid and a safe way to sign documents remotely.
+Electronic signatures are legally valid and a safe way to sign documents remotely.
 Online payment services can similarly verify a tenant’s source of funds and that the account actually belongs to the tenant.

 Rent Confidently with Rocket Lawyer

 It is a particularly challenging time to be a landlord.
 Verifying tenant information and making sure you are operating within the law has never been more important.
-Rocket Lawyer is here to help you create customizable documents that are a routine part of your business and that can be digitally signed with ease.
+Rocket Lawyer is here to help you create customizable documents that are a routine part of your business and that can be electronically signed with ease.
 You can also reach out to an On Call attorney in the Rocket Lawyer attorney network if you need advice on your screening process or updating your tenant screening best practices.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.